-One great advantage of wanting to do something with an obscure job title is that questions are often posed such as: ‘What IS a prosthodontist?’ and when I give an outline answer, they often go on to say, ‘… and why do you want to do that?’
-I give short replies, so as not to bore enquirers, but these questions present useful and constant challenge to me to carefully consider accurate and satisfying answers for my own purposes and I present them here, among other relevant information, in support of my application.
+One great advantage of wanting to do something with an obscure job title is that questions are often posed: ‘What IS a prosthodontist?’
+I offer short replies so as not to bore enquirers.
+Still, these questions present practical and constant challenges to me to carefully consider accurate and satisfying answers for my purposes.
+I give them here, among other relevant information, in support of my application.

-A good prosthodontist has a great desire to help others but, of course, the desire to help in itself is entirely inadequate.
-He must be an excellent and highly-trained technician, ready to look at every treatment as unique both in its technical challenges and in the uniqueness of the patient, who is more than a set of X-rays, a list of symptoms and a treatment plan.
-He is an excellent collaborator and leader, ready to share and receive opinions and insights and a great communicator who can inspire trust and confidence in his patients and staff and has the ability to explain complex plans in simple language.
+A good prosthodontist desires to help others, but the desire to help in itself is entirely inadequate.
+He must be an excellent and highly-trained technician, ready to look at every treatment as unique both in its technical challenges and in the patient's uniqueness, who is more than a set of X-rays, a list of symptoms, and a treatment plan.
+The successful prosthodontist is an excellent collaborator and leader, ready to share and receive opinions and insights.
+He is a great communicator who can inspire trust and confidence in his patients and staff and explain complex plans in simple language.
 He is someone who appreciates innovation and who has the enthusiasm and curiosity to keep abreast of a field in which new techniques and materials are constantly evolving and tries to add to the sum of common knowledge of the specialty for the benefit of all.
-But most of all, he is determined to restore smiles, a pleasing appearance, dietary choices and confidence in his patients and derives enormous satisfaction from being able to do so.
+But most of all, he is determined to restore smiles, a pleasing appearance, dietary choices, and confidence in his patients, from which he derives enormous satisfaction.

-During my degree program, I was invited to assist in a research project relating to the degree of the awareness of gingival diseases and their relation to unhealthy habits among the Egyptian population.
-Our results were published in the 15th International Dental Congress in Cairo.
-This exposed me to the processes involved and in demonstrating the planning and analytical skills involved in effective research together with the personal characteristics of determination, patience and diligence.
-I am especially interested in undertaking research relating to dental material sciences and digital dentistry.
+During my degree program, I was invited to assist in a research project on the degree of awareness of gingival diseases and their relation to unhealthy habits among the Egyptian population.
+Our results were published at the 15th International Dental Congress in Cairo.
+This exposed me to the processes involved and demonstrated the planning and analytical skills involved in practical research and the personal characteristics of determination, patience, and diligence.
+I am especially interested in researching dental material sciences and digital dentistry.

-Following graduation from dental school, in 2012, I undertook a year-long clinical internship at the Modern Science and Arts University in Cairo.
-I was allowed to make my own decisions as to the departments in which to invest my clinical time.
-I spent a month in Endodontic then a month in Orthodontics, followed by a month in the restorative clinic.
-I became fascinated by the work of the clinic because of the dramatic results that were achieved and the complexity of the process in doing so and so spent the remaining nine months of the internship in the Prosthodontics Department.
+Following graduation from dental school in 2012, I undertook a year-long clinical internship at the Modern Science and Arts University in Cairo.
+I was allowed to make decisions about the departments to invest my clinical time.
+I spent a month in endodontics, then a month in Orthodontics, followed by a month in the restorative clinic.
+I became fascinated by the clinic's work because of the dramatic results achieved and the complexity of the process.
+So I spent the remaining nine months of the internship in the Prosthodontics Department.
 I gained significant experience in dealing with increasingly complex cases.
-The more complex a case was, the more excited I was to be involved.
-I relished the challenges involved, the planning process and then collecting the necessary information relating to biomechanics, material sciences, physics, esthetics and biology to reach an optimum conclusion.
+The more complex an issue was, the more excited I was to be involved.
+To reach an optimum conclusion, I relished the challenges and planning process and collected the necessary information relating to biomechanics, material sciences, physics, esthetics, and biology.

-My internship was followed by a year working as a general dentist in a hospital in Saudi Arabia.
-During this time I continued to seek as much exposure to the specialty as possible.
-Since July 2014 to the present time, I have simultaneously undertaken a ‘foreign externship’ in orthodontics at XXXX University and a traineeship in a dental laboratory.
-I have also supplemented my knowledge of the specialty by reading professional journals and attendance at relevant conferences and seminars.
+My internship was followed by a year as a general dentist in a hospital in Saudi Arabia.
+I sought as much exposure to the specialty as possible during this time.
+From July 2014 to the present, I have undertaken a ‘foreign externship’ in orthodontics at XXXX University and a traineeship in a dental laboratory.
+I have also supplemented my specialty knowledge by reading professional journals and attending relevant conferences and seminars.
 These programs have been highly profitable in extending and deepening my specialist technical expertise.

-I know that cross-disciplinary co-operation is a major feature of the specialty.
+I know that cross-disciplinary cooperation is a significant feature of the specialty.
 I have happily studied, worked with, and treated people of many ethnic and social backgrounds.
-I am an amiable person who relates well with patients and seeks always to ‘put them first’.
+I am amiable, relate well with patients, and consistently seek to put them first.
 I speak Arabic and English.
 I enjoy sharing knowledge about my own culture and acquiring knowledge about others.

-To summarize: I have acquired significant experience in the specialty; I have research and teaching experience; I possess the characteristics required of an excellent researcher, practitioner and teacher; however, my main recommendation is a genuine passion for the specialty and in becoming highly expert within it, for the benefit of many.
+To summarize: I have acquired significant experience in the specialty; I have research and teaching experience; I possess the characteristics required of an excellent researcher, practitioner, and teacher; however, my main recommendation is a genuine passion for the specialty and for becoming highly expert within it, for the benefit of many.